radcamp/radcamp.github.io/IBS2019/01_setup_qc.md

 This figure depicts a common artifact of current Illumina chemistry, whereby quality scores per base drop off precipitously toward the ends of reads, with the effect being magnified for read lengths > 150bp.
 The purpose of using FastQC to examine reads is to determine whether and how much to trim our reads to reduce sequencing error interfering with basecalling.
 In the above figure, as in most real dataset, we can see there is a tradeoff between throwing out data to increase overall quality by trimming for shorter length, and retaining data to increase value obtained from sequencing with the result of increasing noise toward the ends of reads.

 ### Running FastQC
 In the interest of saving time during this short workshop we will only indicate how fastqc is run, and will then focus on interpretation of typical output.
+More detailed information about actually running fastqc are available [elsewhere on the RADCamp site](https://radcamp.github.io/NYC2018/01_cluster_basics.html#fastqc-for-quality-control).

 To run fastqc on all the pedicularis samples you would execute this command:
 ```bash